Don’t feel bad if you didn’t give a second thought to your wedding shoes as a groom despite your best planning for the big wedding.

-In addition, they’re typically simple and plain, representing utmost formality.
-Sometimes they are embellished with a bow or ribbon across the vamp.
+In addition, they’re typically simple and plain, representing the utmost formality.
+Sometimes, they are embellished with a bow or ribbon across the vamp.

 No matter how styled, opera pumps make the groom look elegant and sleek.

-So, opera pumps are the ideal men’s dress shoe for when your wedding is the height of formality, whether it’s a black-tie or other formal events.
+So, opera pumps are the ideal men’s dress shoe for when your wedding is the height of formality, whether it’s a black-tie or other formal event.